reeseschultz/ReeseUnityDemos/README.md

 # ReeseUnityDemos

-Unity demos for Reese, by Reese.
+Unity demos emphasizing [DOTS](https://unity.com/dots)—ECS, jobs, and the Burst compiler—by me, Reese.

 Here's how my articles on [reeseschultz.com](https://reeseschultz.com) relate to demos in this project: